A step-by-step Impressionist Acrylic Painting – The Final Part 4

-For this painting, I felt there wasn’t a balance between colours, so I mixed a soft peach colour using Cadmium yellow light, a touch of Cadmium red light and white.
+I felt there wasn’t a balance between colours for this painting, so I mixed a soft peach colour using Cadmium Yellow Light, a touch of Cadmium Red Light and white.

 I move it through in a foreground band towards the bottom of the painting.

-Having stepped back from the painting I decide to block in the purple colour we first started with.
+Having stepped back from the painting, I decided to block the purple colour we first started with.
 This gives us both a contrast in tone and a nice mix between smaller brush marks and larger blocks of colour.

-I add a touch of Titanium white to the mix and apply a thick band of paint just below the building.
-This lighter band helps to separate out the mid ground and gives a calming area of colour just beneath the focal point – the farmhouse.
+I add a touch of Titanium White to the mix and apply a thick band of paint just below the building.
+This lighter band helps separate the mid-ground and gives a calming area of colour just beneath the focal point – the farmhouse.

 It’s important when you’re painting in this style not to get too precious about certain areas of your work.

-Impressionist style painting is a process of redefining and painting over parts that may have been working well at an earlier stage.
-As a beginner, this may seem a bit of a tough blow, but the majority of paintings have many hidden layers to them and parts that have been adjusted for the balance of the final piece.
+Impressionist style painting is a process of redefining and painting over parts that may have worked well at an earlier stage.
+As a beginner, this may seem a bit of a tough blow, but most paintings have many hidden layers to them and parts that have been adjusted for the balance of the final piece.

 I now add a bit of the purple to the right-hand side of the sky and blend it through with a Cobalt blue and Titanium white to give a subtle effect.

-Again, the painting started off by using colours from the mountain in the foreground and now this is bringing the mid-ground colour into the sky.
+Again, the painting started by using colours from the mountain in the foreground, and now this is bringing the mid-ground colour into the sky.

 I continue to bring this powder blue mix back on top of the purple.